Brent Rathgeber

-Brent M. Rathgeber (born July 24, 1964) is a lawyer, author and politician from Alberta, Canada.
+Brent M. Rathgeber, KC (born July 24, 1964) is a lawyer, author and politician from Alberta, Canada.
 He was a Progressive Conservative member of the Legislative Assembly of Alberta from 2001 to 2004 and was elected to the House of Commons of Canada in the 2008 federal election as a Conservative.
-He resigned from the Conservative caucus in 2013 and sat as an Independent.
-He ran as an Independent candidate in the riding of St. Albert—Edmonton in the 2015 federal election, but was defeated by Conservative candidate Michael Cooper.
+He resigned from the Conservative caucus in 2013 and sat as an independent.
+He ran as an independent candidate in the riding of St. Albert—Edmonton in the 2015 federal election but was defeated by Conservative candidate Michael Cooper.

-In 2016, Brent returned to the business world as a political consultant.
-Rathgeber joined Cody Law Office in St. Albert, providing a full range of legal services, advocacy and consulting.
-Rathgeber also writes a weekly political column for iPolitics.
+In 2016, Rathgeber returned to the business world as a political consultant.
+He joined Cody Law Office in St. Albert, providing a full range of legal services, advocacy and consulting.

 Early life

 Rathgeber was born in Melville, Saskatchewan.
-After graduating from Melville Comprehensive School in 1982, Brent obtained his Bachelor of Arts in Public Administration and Bachelor of Laws degrees from the University of Saskatchewan.
+After graduating from Melville Comprehensive School in 1982, He obtained his Bachelor of Arts in Public Administration and Bachelor of Laws degrees from the University of Saskatchewan.